-Does the Father of the Bride Match the Groomsmen? – Answered
+Does the Father of the Bride Match the Groomsmen?
+Etiquette

 Does the father of the bride match the groomsmen?
 Traditionally, the father of the bride’s attire matches with the groomsmen.
-However, some small changes and personal touches may be added to show the father’s personal style and to let him stand out from the rest of the wedding party.
+However, unique touches and changes may be added, which not only reflect the father’s personal style but also make him stand out from the rest of the wedding party.
+These elements of individuality in the father of the bride and groom attire ensure that he isn’t just matching the rest but is also given his distinctive spotlight.

 The attire commonly consists of a tuxedo or a suit and accessories such as ties, boutonnières, shoes, and more.
 There are a few tips to keep in mind as the father of the bride’s attire is planned.